 Building your pit begins with excavation and forming up of the pit walls.
 Footing should be placed on at least 4" of gravel.
 Water-proofing of foundation wall is required.
 Have your contractor use 3500 psi (or better) concrete with aggregate (rock).
 The walls should have a smooth (slick) finish and be 8" thick on all sides.
 Many recommend that #4 rebar be used on concrete around the pit.
 They should be absolutely straight for mounting hardware - it is best to use forms.
 Do not use block.

-It is also recommended that it cure for 30 days before mounting the hardware.
+It is also recommended that the concrete cure for 30 days before mounting the hardware.

-Tramp Section - You then attach the angle iron hardware (with zig zag wire welded on for spring attachment) to the concrete with provided wedge bolts through it's pre-drilled holes.
+Tramp Section - You then attach the angle iron hardware to the concrete with provided wedge bolts through it's pre-drilled holes.
 Attach 3' to 5' below ground level - three to four feet are fairly standard.
 It should be noted that it is generally recommended to have 3 feet of space below the bed of the trampoline bed - depending on the pit size, a Pillar Cube or several are normally recommended depending on the length and width.
 Pillar Cubes are normally made of 16 ILD foam.
-Attach the tramp bed to it with the springs (normally 6" springs are used).
-Spring attachments are spaced approximately 4 1/4" apart and set back from the edge leaving a flap to go over top of the springs.
+The Angle Iron has a zigzag wire welded to it.
+Attach the tramp bed to the zigzag wire with 6" high quality springs.
+Spring attachments are spaced approximately 4 to 4 1/4" apart.
+Springs should be attached with the hooks facing down.
+The bed will have a flap to go over top of the springs.
 The Flap has holes about every two feet so it can be secured.
-The tramp bed is made of the same polypropylene material as our trampoline beds.
+The tramp bed is made of the same polypropylene material as trampoline beds.
+(Specific instructions will be supplied with your order.)

 Use some sort of foam to protect users from contact with the bare concrete.
 Many use a sections of Carpet Bonded Foam.
 It seems to hold up best.
 You will likely need to apply this with contact cement.
 Make sure you have adequate ventilation during the installation process.
-As stated in the graphic above, if you fear that the bed may bottom out, you may want to consider adding some cubes (or other foam) underneath the bed for added peace of mind.
+Many use respirators for this step.
+If your pit spans an area greater than 10 feet, it is highly recommended to add Pillar Cubes under the bed to help support the bed from the static weight of the cubes and lengthen the life expectancy of your springs.

 Pit Edge Matting velcros to the Carpet Bonded Foam and provides maximum protection around the perimeter.
 You may not need it all around the pit depending on use.
 Fill with foam blocks and you are ready for action!